 We collaborated closely with the Party through a series of interviews and workshops, helping them to define a narrative that could inspire the whole organisation.
 It became clear that while the Party was keen to celebrate its links to the wider co-operative movement, it wanted to more clearly demonstrate its grassroots political dynamism and insistent drive for political renewal.

 We immersed ourselves in the archives to create an identity that celebrates the co-operative movements’ iconic symbols of unity and solidarity – bringing a fresh visual interpretation that speaks to a younger audience.

 The co-operative symbolism in the emblematic logo links directly back to the Rochdale Pioneers, who formulated the guiding principles on which an expansive version of co-operation was founded.
 Political slogans inspired the bold typographic approach, with the bright rainbow palette reflecting the International Co-operative Alliance rainbow flag from 1925 – a symbol of unity in diversity.

-Reflecting the party’s ethos, we took a truly democratic and quietly radical approach to the identity system; every part of the brand toolkit is open-source.
+Reflecting the party’s ethos, we took a truly democratic and quietly radical approach to the identity system, with every part of the brand toolkit being open-source.
 The Party’s members are empowered to use the identity in their own way, spreading enthusiasm, pushing for change and re-working the assets in different contexts.